Investment Casting Materials for Custom Metal Parts

 Frequently Asked Questions About Investment Casting Materials

-Common materials include stainless steel, carbon steel, alloy steel, duplex stainless steel, and heat-resistant or wear-resistant steel.
-The right choice depends on the application environment, strength requirements, corrosion conditions, and machining needs.
+Common materials include stainless steel, carbon steel, alloy steel, duplex stainless steel, and selected special steel materials for heat-resistant or wear-resistant applications.
+The right choice depends on the working environment, strength requirements, corrosion exposure, temperature, wear conditions, machining needs, and cost target.

 Not always.
 Stainless steel is usually preferred when corrosion resistance, clean surface finish, or exposure to moisture and chemicals is important.
-Carbon steel is often a more cost-effective choice for structural and general industrial parts where corrosion resistance is less critical.
-The right material depends on the application environment, mechanical requirements, and budget.
+Carbon steel is often more cost-effective for structural and general machinery parts where corrosion resistance is not the main requirement.

 Yes.
-We provide both investment casting and CNC machining.
-Many parts require additional machining on sealing faces, holes, threads, datum surfaces, or other critical assembly areas.
+We provide investment casting and CNC machining.
+Many cast parts require additional machining on sealing faces, holes, threads, datum surfaces, bearing areas, or other critical assembly features.

 Need Help Choosing the Right Material for Your Project?